squid-cache/squid-cache.github.io/DeveloperResources.rst

 If you are looking to test the latest release of Squid you will need to grab yourself a copy of the sources from CVS (CvsInstructions) or one of the daily snapshot tarballs.

-To test a specific project branch you will need to either pull the daily snapshot and apply the branch patch available at http://devel.squid-cache.org/projects.html or pull the branch code directly from CVS.
+To test a specific project branch you will need to either pull the daily snapshot and apply the branch patch available at http://devel.squid-cache.org/projects.html or pull the branch code directly from bzr.

+=== Getting the sources via rsync ===
+As a more lightweight alternative you can use rsync; the latest sources are available at address {{{rsync://squid-cache.org/source/<version>}}}
+To use this feature you may use
+{{{
+$ rsync rsync://squid-cache.org/source
+(sample output)
+drwxr-xr-x         512 2008/04/06 17:28:57 .
+drwxr-xr-x        1024 2008/04/06 17:22:10 squid-2.6
+drwxr-xr-x        1024 2008/04/06 17:22:20 squid-2.7
+drwxr-xr-x        1024 2008/04/06 17:21:55 squid-2
+drwxr-xr-x        1024 2008/04/06 17:22:58 squid-3.0
+drwxr-xr-x        1024 2008/04/06 17:56:42 squid-3
+}}}
+After you've selected the version you wish to download you can:
+{{{
+rsync -avz rsync://squid-cache.org/source/<version> .
+}}}

 == Project organization ==
 ReleaseProcess describes the process and criteria used by the Squid Developers when making new Squid releases.